-i. provides information about assessment practices to applicants PEO does not use any third parties. ii. utilizes current and accurate information about qualifications from outside Canada PEO does not use any third parties. iii. provides timely decisions, responses and reasons to applicants PEO does not use any third parties. iv. provides training to individuals assessing qualifications PEO does not use any third parties. v. provides access to records related to the assessment to applicants PEO does not use any third parties. vi. accommodates applicants with special needs, such as visual impairment PEO does not use any third parties. c) If your organization relies on a third party to conduct credential assessments: i.
+i. provides information about assessment practices to applicants ii. utilizes current and accurate information about qualifications from outside Canada iii. provides timely decisions, responses and reasons to applicants iv. provides training to individuals assessing qualifications v. provides access to records related to the assessment to applicants vi. accommodates applicants with special needs, such as visual impairment c) If your organization relies on a third party to conduct credential assessments:

+i.
 Explain how the third party determines the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.

-PEO does not use any third parties. ii.
+ii.
 Describe the criteria that are applied to determine equivalency.
-PEO does not use any third parties.